evidence-dev/evidence-vscode/README.md

 Evidence is a Markdown-based business intelligence tool.
 Connect to your database, write SQL queries, and include charts, tables, and dynamic text - all from Markdown.
 To get started, visit the [docs.](https://docs.evidence.dev)

-This extension provides language support, basic commands and autocomplete for Evidence Markdown files.
-This is an early version of the extension and will serve as the starting point for deeper VS Code support for Evidence in the future.
+This extension provides language support, Evidence project and dev server shortcut commands, markdown Preview and autocomplete for the Evidence Markdown files.

 ![Evidence App Run](https://raw.githubusercontent.com/evidence-dev/evidence-vscode/main/docs/images/vscode-evidence-app-run.gif?raw=true)